Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Methods

 \subsubsection{Inference}

 During inference, the DiffRegFormer starts from a standard Gaussian distribution corresponding to the final state $T$ as defined in Eq.(\ref{eq:diffusion_forward}).
-Then a progressive denoising operation reverses the predictions to the initial state $0$.
-Algorithm (as in Figure.\ref{algorithm:inference}) outlines this process. \\\\
+Then, a progressive denoising operation reverses the predictions to the initial state $0$.
+The algorithm, as depicted in {Algorithm} \ref{algorithm:inference}, outlines this process. \\\\ \textbf{Inference steps}.

-\textbf{Inference steps}.
 Each inference iteration involves two primary operations.
-Firstly, the box decoder processes noisy boxes generated from the previous state $\mathrm{t_{now}}$ and predicts both categories and box coordinates.
-Subsequently, Denoising Diffusion Implicit Models (DDIM) (\cite{mohamed2016learning,song2020denoising}) introduce noise into the previously predicted boxes.
+First, the box decoder processes noisy boxes generated from the previous state $\mathrm{t_{now}}$ and predicts both categories and box coordinates.
+Subsequently, a Denoising Diffusion Implicit Model (DDIM) \citep{mohamed2016learning,song2020denoising} introduces noise into the previously predicted boxes.
 This step generates new noisy boxes for subsequent state $\mathrm{t_{next}}$, facilitating a progressive denoising process across different states.
 Notably, each iteration performs a single denoising operation, transitioning from state $\mathrm{t_{now}}$ to $\mathrm{t_{next}}$.
-This characteristic allows for the assembly of intermediate predictions from multiple denoising steps (i.e. $t_{i}\to 0$ where $i\in [1, T]$) refine the final outcome.
-However, to improve efficiency, DiffRegFormer performs inference only once, directly transitioning from pure Gaussian noise at state $T$ to state $0$, to obtain the final predictions. \\\\ \textbf{Box replacement}.
+This characteristic allows for the assembly of intermediate predictions from multiple denoising steps (i.e., $t_{i}\to 0$ where $i\in [1, T]$) to refine the outcome.
+However, DiffRegFormer performs inference only once to improve efficiency, directly transitioning from pure Gaussian noise at state $T$ to state $0$ to obtain the final predictions. \\\\ \textbf{Box replacement}.
 Predicted boxes can be categorized as either \textbf{\textit{positive}} (scores above a threshold, containing objects of interest) or \textbf{\textit{negative}} (scores below the threshold, arbitrarily located).
-Direct applying negative boxes into DDIM would significantly degrade the quality of newly generated noisy boxes.
-This issue stems from the fact that negative boxes, originating from corrupted boxes during the training phase, deviate significantly from the Gaussian distribution.
-To ensure consistency between training and inference phases, we substitute negative boxes with random boxes sampled from a Gaussian distribution.
+Directly applying negative boxes into DDIM would significantly degrade the quality of newly generated noisy boxes.
+This issue stems from the fact that negative boxes, originating from corrupted boxes during the training phase, significantly deviate from the Gaussian distribution.
+To ensure consistency between the training and inference phases, we substitute negative boxes with random boxes sampled from a Gaussian distribution.